EDUCBA Logo

 China CNY Yuan

-From the above table, you might be running in confusion about how the currency code is decided?
+You might be confused about how the currency code is decided from the above table.

-Currency symbols are always indicated by three letters, where the first two letters recognize the name of the country and the third letter recognizes the name of that country’s currency.
+Currency symbols are always indicated by three letters, where the first two letters recognize the country’s name, and the third letter recognizes the name of that country’s currency.

 Take USD, for instance.
 US stands for the UNITED STATES, while D stands for Dollar.